-Except in his world, this is all highly illegal.
-Guy can't stand around congratulating himself for being an individual.
+In his world, these traits are all highly illegal.
+Montag can't stand around congratulating himself for being an individual.
 In his mind, he's a traitor.
-Even worse, he's a fireman traitor, which is essentially tantamount to being a dirty cop.
+Even worse, he's a fireman traitor, which is essentially the same as being a dirty cop.

-Later, when Faber ends up inside his head via the earpiece, we see more confusion of identity.
-Montag even splits himself off from his hands, which in his mind are the dirty culprits breaking all the rules.
+Later, when Faber ends up inside Montag's head via the earpiece, we see more confusion of identity.
+Montag even distances himself from his own hands, which in his mind are the dirty culprits breaking all the rules.
 His hands act, he doesn't.
 This is, of course, all about guilt.
 If Montag can ascribe his actions to Clarisse, or to Faber, or to his dirty hands, then he isn't responsible for his crimes.
-It's the old “It wasn't me!" defense.
+It's the classic "It wasn't me!" defense.

-The other big crises for Montag is simply not knowing.
+The other big crisis for Montag is simply not knowing.
 He's unhappy, but he doesn't know why.
 He's confused about his relationship with Mildred.
 Does he love her?
 He's left with a vague dissatisfaction he can't shake because he doesn't know the source and is even further from a solution.
 "I'm going to do something," he tells his wife.
 "I don't even know what yet, but I'm going to do something big."
 So Montag turns to books in the belief that they hold all the answers.
-Surely they will cure his unhappiness?
+Surely they will cure his unhappiness.

 What Montag will soon learn is that wisdom is about experience as much as it is about intellect and knowledge.
-To become the man he is at the end of the novel—a man headed toward the city with epiphanic thoughts—he has to leave behind the world of technology and head into the world of nature.
-He has to see his city bombed and pick himself up off the ground afterwards.
-In doing so, he experiences the very lesson he's been trying to learn since he first picked that Bible from out behind the ventilator grate.
+To become the man he is at the end of the novel—a man headed toward the city with some pretty revelatory thoughts—he has to leave behind the world of technology and head into the world of nature; he has to see his city bombed and pick himself up off the ground afterwards.
+In doing so, he experiences the very lesson he's been trying to learn since he first picked up that Bible from out behind the ventilator grate.

 Montag has learned that life is composed of a construction-destruction cycle NOT by reading it in the Bible, but by experiencing it.
 He used to think fire was destructive; then he sees it as a positive force (warming, not burning).
 He's seen books destroyed, now he sees them being rebuilt in the minds of Granger's gang.
-He's seen the city destroyed, and it is with hope that he gets off the ground and continues toward it—to complete the second half of the cycle.
+He's seen the city destroyed, and it is with hope that he gets off the ground and continues toward it—to complete the creation part of the cycle.